Liinkiing/next-ts-graphql-apollo-starter/README.md

 A lot comes from the theme, provided in `~/styles/themes/base.ts` where we define some breakpoints, spacings and typography stuff.
 It allows then the custom `AppBox` component (`~/ui/AppBox`) to be aware of your theme and then build something amazing with the primitives.
-By default, this starter provide some basic examples components that uses this pattern, for example the `AppNav` component (`~/components/layout/AppNav`).
+By default, this starter provides some basic examples components that uses this pattern, for example the `AppNav` component (`~/components/layout/AppNav`).

 ## Framer motion